tommasocerruti/random-projects/todo-list/README.md

 ## Creating the project

-I created the project using 'npx create-next-app@latest .' and set everything to YES.
+Created the project using 'npx create-next-app@latest .' and set everything to YES.

-Then install all the dependencies with prisma using 'npm i prisma --save-dev', in order to interact with the db.
+Installed all the dependencies with prisma using 'npm i prisma --save-dev', in order to interact with the db.

-Then initialise prisma settins sql-lite db using 'npx prisma init --datasource-provider sqlite', so this creates db schema under dir prisma.
+Initialised prisma settins sql-lite db using 'npx prisma init --datasource-provider sqlite', so this creates db schema under dir prisma.

+Migrated to the db using 'npx prisma migrate dev --name init'

+Created db.ts in order to use the db within the app.

+Removed boilerplate in the global.css as well as in page.tsx, and modified layout.tsx.

+Added another route, by creating a folder 'new' with inside its respective page.

+Modified page.tsx to execute our intended behavior.

+Created the folder component to create the TodoItem component.

 ## Getting Started